keneojiteli/KeneOjiteli/README.md

 - 👋 Hi, I’m Kene
 - 👀 I’m interested in Cloud, DevOps, and Security
-- 🌱 I’m currently learning AWS (biiiiiiig fan of AWS, and 2 twice AWS certified) and Cloud/Devops (you have to know the cloud before you can secure it.....right), an ALX/Udacity cloud devops student
+- 🌱 I’m currently learning AWS (biiiiiiig fan of AWS, and 2 times AWS Certified) and Cloud/Devops
-- 💞️ I’m actively searching for internship / entry-level cloud / DevOps roles
+- 💞️ I’m actively searching for internship or entry-level cloud / DevOps roles
 - 📫 I can be reached via ojitelikenechukwu@gmail.com

 <!---